quora

 Manual screening of adverse media comes with certain challenges such as operational inefficiency and human negligence.
 Businesses are moving towards automated solutions to perform adverse media screening of their clients to meet all necessary Anti Money Laundering obligations.
 This helps them better manage risk profiles and determine the type of due diligence checks they require.

-Negative media screening includes analyzing a large number of adverse content found in electronic/print media and official databases.
-This much information is time-consuming to analyze and an automated screening tool for adverse media is a good option.
+Negative media screening includes analysing a large number of adverse content found in electronic/print media and official databases.
+This much information is time-consuming to analyse and an automated screening tool for adverse media is a good option.
 A comprehensive AML compliance program is one that combines both intelligent solutions with manual audits by verification experts.
 This is particularly helpful when ongoing adverse media checks are necessary for high-risk customers.

 Monitor your customers’ AML risk profile in real-time and stay ahead of the regulatory compliance requirements